AdrKacz/scaling-broccoli/README.md

 ### What if I lost your upload key?
 If you manage your key with Google Signing, they get you covered.
 Follow their [Create an upload key and update keystores](https://support.google.com/googleplay/android-developer/answer/9842756) guide.

+### Note on advertising$
+Apps that use advertising ID and target Android 13 or later must declare the com.google.android.gms.permission.AD_ID permission in their app manifest.
+If you don't include this permission, your advertising identifier will be zeroed out, any attempts to access the identifier will receive a string of zeros instead of the identifier.
+[Learn more](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en)

+If you say that your app uses advertising ID, we will block releases that don't include the com.google.android.gms.permission.AD_ID permission in the manifest file when targeting Android 13.
+When we block these releases, we will remind you to add the permission.
+If your release doesn't need advertising ID, you'll be able to skip the error and release.
+You can also update the declaration to turn off advertising ID release errors.

+The option selected is **No**.